Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Introduction

 Earthquakes can also trigger SSEs.
 The 2016 Mw7.8 Kaikoura earthquake triggered a slow slip on the southern Hikurangi subduction zone \parencite{Wallace2018}.
 The 2017 Chiapas earthquake in Mexico triggered a slow slip event on the southern San Andreas Fault, located 3000 km away from the earthquake's epicenter \parencite{Tymofyeyeva2019}.
 SSEs can also occur periodically without earthquakes, like in Cascadia \parencite{rogers2003} and Hikurangi subduction zone \parencite{wallace2016}.
 The relationship between earthquakes and SSEs is still unclear and needs more studies and investigation.

 Those slow phenomena significantly influence fault behavior by altering the stress field and having intricate relationships with earthquakes \parencite{avouac2015,burgmann2018,obara2016}.
 Understanding slow slip events is crucial for gaining insights into earthquake mechanisms.
 There are several explanations for the mechanism of SSEs.
 SSEs can emerge from the transition of rate and state friction stability from velocity-weakening to velocity-strengthening \parencite{liu2005,rubin2008}.
 Heterogeneous frictional properties, such as varying the proportions of velocity-weakening and velocity-strengthening patches, can produce stable, slow, or dynamic slip events along the fault \parencite{skarbek2012,luo2017b,Nie2021}.
 Moreover, fault width plays a role in limiting rupture nucleation and stabilizing the faults \parencite{liu2007}.
+2D simulations of two parallel faults with uniform rate-weakening friction shows geometry complexity can be a natural source of slow slip event \parencite{romanet2018}.
 Mechanisms like dilatant strengthening \parencite{segall2010a, liu2010} or frictional restrengthening at high slip speeds \parencite{kato2003, shibazaki2007, Im2021a} can modulate fault stabilization and instigate slow slip events.
 Additionally, thermal instabilities resulting from shear heating and temperature fluctuations can trigger SSEs \parencite{Wang2020}.
-Furthermore, the brittle-ductile (frictional and viscous deformation) transition \parencite{Nakata2011, Ando2023}, viscoelastic materials \parencite{Weng2025} and the presence of fluids \parencite{Bernaudin2018, cruz2018, Bhattacharya2019, Gao2017} are factors that also contribute to the occurrence of slow slip events.
+Furthermore, the brittle-ductile (frictional and viscous deformation) transition \parencite{Nakata2011, Ando2023}, viscoelastic materials \parencite{Weng2025}, off-fault plastic deformation \parencite{Abdelmeguid2024, zhai2025, Mia2023}, and the presence of fluids \parencite{Bernaudin2018, cruz2018, Bhattacharya2019, Gao2017} are factors that also contribute to the occurrence of slow slip events.